SferrellaA/RandomImage/README.md

 # ABOUT
 A friend of mine asked if I knew of a tool that could randomly pick an image from a given folder.
-They teach a foreign language class, and wanted to randomly pick an image prompt for their students to have conversations about.
-I don't know of such a tool, but I'm trying to learn about web stuff so I figured I'd just make something with webview.
+The friend teaches a foreign language class, and wanted a tool to randomly pick an image prompt for their students to have conversations about.
+I didn't know of such a tool, so decided to make something with webview.

 # TODO
 - Take better pictures of Leia the ferret